Clinic-Savers/clinic-savers/README.md

 ## Prerequisites ##

-1. To ensure Mailjet api is functioning within Notification microservice, navigate to ```clinic-savers``` directory and enter the following command in command prompt/terminal.
+1. To ensure Mailjet API is functioning within Notification microservice, navigate to ```clinic-savers``` directory and enter the following command in command prompt/terminal.

     1. For Windows users